 If you need some help getting your sprites sprited, you can check out this (free) online tool to help you get started.

-You might think this section is all about “optimization plugins” but really the first part about getting rid of them.
 Start by getting rid of any plugin that you don’t need.
 Do you really need a Facebook like plugin on your home page?
 Is that important to you really?
-Somehow I think that converting a customer is more important than getting a like.
+Most of the times, converting a customer or getting a lead is more important than getting a “like.”
 Do your customers need to see your Tweets in a live feed?
 Probably not.

 W3 Total Cache